ioanc/k8s-network-troubleshooting/README.md

-# Container image, running tshark on alpine:3.17.3
+# tshark on alpine:3.17.3 container image for network debugging in kubernetes

 ## Variables: